 information extracted from a paper.
 We may inspect this cache at the request of a user or to facilitate

 - ScienceParse Demo: Requires upload of a PDF to demo metadata extraction including title, authors, abstract

 and bibliography information.
 PDFs and extracted metadata are not stored, but rather deleted immediately.

-- Beaker and Alexandria allow a user to create accounts.
+- Beaker and Common Sense allow a user to create accounts.
 Account information is stored on both AI2 servers

 as well as Third Party Providers to facilitate future account access.

 - Accounts include email address, name and organization.